cartesi/sunodo-examples/echo-python/README.md

 sunodo build
 ```

-You should see a Cartesi Machine snapshot output similar to this:
+A Cartesi Machine snapshot will be created:

 ```
          .